Patricia Schneider-Zioga, Ph.D

 Courses Regularly Taught

-Linguistic field methods, formal syntax, morphology/morpho-syntax, psycholinguistics, language acquisition, languages of the world, phonetics & phonology, linguistics for educators.
+Linguistic field methods, grammatical analysis, psycholinguistics, language acquisition, languages of the world, bibliography & research methods, phonetics & phonology, linguistics for educators.

 Anti-agreement, anti-locality and minimality: the syntax of dislocated subjects.
 Natural Language and Linguistic Theory 2007.
 Initial publication on-line (DOI: 10.1007/s11049-006-9014-5)